Stephen1203/WhereRU/README.md

 ## License

-This dataset is made available under the [Choose your license - e.g., CC BY-NC 4.0] license.
+This dataset and associated code are made available under the MIT License.

 ## Contact

-For questions about the dataset, please contact:
+For questions about the dataset, please contact: liuwenrui@iie.ac.cn
-[Your email/contact information]

 ---